rneeft/aspire-course-site/docs/TheSolution/HealthInsurers.md

 ---

 # Health Insurer
-In our system health insurance data is processed and can be queried by healthcare providers like docters, hospitals, dentists etc. Health insurers can upload their health care policies.
+In our system health insurance data is processed and can be queried by healthcare providers like doctors, hospitals, dentists etc. Health insurers can upload their health care policies.
 Lets create a health insurer in the system.

 To create a health insurer: